Welcome to the country!

 Please don’t honk at me and make rude hand gestures when your car ends up behind my thresher.
 I know that the equipment is slow and cumbersome, but that is just the way it is.
 Remember, you were the one who thought the narrow two lane roads out here were quaint and relaxing, until they made you late.
 If it is a sunny warm day, chances are, no matter what day of the week it is, we will be working, so I advise that you just plan for it.

 I am sorry if you were inconvenienced by the dust blowing across the fields that summer of the worst drought on record in Maryland.
-I know it meant you had to dust your fine big home more often, and maybe power wash your windows and vinyl siding.
+I know it meant you had to dust your fine big home more often, and maybe power wash your windows and vinyl siding, also check out James Hardie siding products if you need a replacement.
 But please understand that dust also meant my family had no income that year, so I may not be very sympathetic to your problem.
 After all, you purchased your home next to my farm, I did not locate my farm next to your home.
+Living in an area where all this activity goes on does mean that, inevitably, your home may be subjected to certain things that would have been avoided had you chosen to move to the suburbs.
+Dust and dirt are hard to avoid in rural areas, therefore you may want to consider the services of Modern Maids Austin to help preserve the pristine condition of your home.
+This could actually remove some of the stresses you may be experiencing living next to a farm as the cleaning responsibilities will be somewhat increased because of your home’s proximity to all the equipment, vehicles, and animals that can kick up dirt, dust, and so on.

 Please don’t tell me I have to get rid of “my junk” because it spoils your view.
 I can’t help it if your home overlooks the back of my machine shed where I keep an old tractor for spare parts.
+Surely the real estate photographer did a good enough job of keeping that out of the way whilst taking pictures for this property, but that does not mean that my tractor was never there!
 You knew it was there when you purchased your home, and you didn’t think it devalued your property value then.
+You should have thought more carefully about property valuation before you decided to buy your home, if you are that concerned about it.

 Please don’t let your children “play” in my pastures and crops.
 “Open land” is not public land; a farm is not a park or a playground.
 Your children will have to “enjoy the country life” from your own back yard.